Wednesday, April 23, 2025

 It’s Not About Balance—It’s About Avoidance

-Most contemporary writers interpret the Two of Pentacles as a sign of balance, adaptability, and the ability to juggle life’s many demands.
+Most contemporary writers interpret the Two of Pentacles as a sign of balance, adaptability, grace under pressure, and the ability to juggle life’s many demands.
 It’s often seen as a card that applauds your flexibility and suggests you can handle whatever life throws your way.
+This leads some readers to say: Don't worry, you've got this.

 From that perspective, the card becomes a kind of “don’t worry, you’ve got this” message.